EunsuJeong/Sinodeung/README.md

 The algorithm applying method is the shortest distance algorithm that takes time to arrive at each traffic light section.

 # Introduction
-It was implemented in Python.
+It will be implemented in Java.
 However, it was not implemented as open source.
 So I can not introduce the license.